blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Wikipedia Hinduism Organization.md

 - Aagamas are traditions.
 	- They are voluminous and are divided into Shaiva, Shakta and Vaishnava.
-	- They are also called Tantras, but that's mostly Shakta Agamas.
+	- They are also called Tantras, but that's mostly Shakta Aagamas.
 	- The Aagama texts include:
 		- 28 Shaiva Aagamas
 		- 64 Shakta Aagamas (also called Tantras)
-		- 108 Vaishnava Aagamas (also called Pancharatra Samhitas)
+		- 108 Vaishnava Aagamas (also called Pancharaatra Samhitas)
 		- and numerous Upa Aagamas.
 # Dvaita Vedanta vs Advaita Vedanta
 - Dvaita Vedanta is dualistic